ethereum/aleth/doc/private_net.rst

   }

-This includes all forks activated at genesis, all precompiled contracts existing on the main net as of Constantinople and initial balance for your account.
+This includes all forks activated at genesis, all precompiled contracts existing on the main net and initial balance for your account.

 In case this format gets out of date, please consult the format of the source files in https://github.com/ethereum/aleth/tree/master/libethashseal/genesis.